gemhunter/gemhunter/README.md

 Ruby is a powerful language with support for various programming paradigms and a lot of syntactic sugar.
 In *gemhunter*, we have eliminated a lot of extra features of Ruby to give a clean implementation, supporting our own brand of Ruby, with minor tweaks from the original.

-*gemhunter* is written completely in Python, making use of the PLY (Python Lex-Yacc).
+*gemhunter* is written completely in Python, making use of the PLY (Python Lex-Yacc) package.

 ##Language Features:
 -	Imperative and object-oriented paradigm